 The Back on Track program makes it possible for homeless and at-risk high school students to recover missing or unearned credits on a schedule tailored to their needs.
 Additionally, students are connected to community resources that fill the gaps for necessities such as food and shelter.

 Over a two-year period the program has helped 153 students seriously at-risk of dropping out earn their high school diplomas and has opened up opportunities for them to seize a better future.

-United Way, in partnership with Covenant House and the Anchorage School District, was awarded an AT&T Aspire Grant of $750,000 over two years to help homeless and at-risk youth receive their high school diploma.
-This grant has enabled us to increase the capacity of the AVAIL classroom at Covenant House by adding evening classes provided by the school district to accommodate more youth and support through housing, food, mental health services, and substances abuse counseling.
+The Back on Track program was made possible through an AT&T Aspire Grant of $750,000.
+The grant enabled us to increase the capacity of the AVAIL classroom at Covenant House by adding evening classes provided by the school district to accommodate more youth and support through housing, food, mental health services, and substances abuse counseling.
 We are currently seeking additional investors for this program.

 First Year Achievements

 The expanded Back on Track program had 51 graduates in its first year!
 Twenty-eight students were from the additional AVAIL class, 8 attended the evening program located at North Star Elementary and 15 more received their diploma during the summer school courses.
 Kudos to the support team, and the teaching and TA teams at both sites for making it possible for these students to be able to graduate.

 Wraparound services are a key part of Back on Track, including assistance with housing, access to medical and vision care, obtaining IDs and birth certificates, and much more.
 The program serves 9th – 12th grade students from across Anchorage School District who are at high risk of not graduating.
 In the 2016-17 school year, 268 high school students were served in total, including 199 students who attended summer school.
 Funding for Back on Track was provided by the AT&T Aspire grant, Anchorage School District, BP and United Way of Anchorage.